RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/cluster/certificate.md

 aliases:
 ---

-`rladmin cluster certificate` sets the cluster certificate to a given file.
+Sets the cluster certificate to a specified file.

 ```sh
 rladmin cluster certificate